-As divorce lawyers in Mesa, we at Hogle Family Law know that going through a divorce is often one of the most difficult experiences in a person’s life.
+Going through a divorce is often one of the most difficult experiences in a person’s life.
 Not only does divorce generally mean the end of your primary relationship, but it can also cause an upheaval in almost every other aspect of your life.
 In Arizona, divorce is legally referred to as “dissolution of marriage,” and people who wish to file for divorce in the state must have been a resident of Arizona for at least 90 days before filing.
 Arizona recognizes “no-fault” divorce, which means that either party to a marriage may seek a divorce if he or she believes that the marriage is irretrievably broken.
-If a party has entered into a covenant marriage or has converted their marriage into a covenant marriage, the party seeking the divorce must prove one of the fault ground for divorce set out by Arizona law.
+If a party has entered into a covenant marriage or has converted their marriage into a covenant marriage, the party seeking the divorce must prove one of the fault grounds for divorce set out by Arizona law.
+These grounds include the following:

 - The commission of a serious crime